Tel: + 44 0114 2356111; Mobile + 44 07963 099930; e-mail: philip@philipbralsford.co.uk

 Introduces superalloys and applications in extreme environments.

-Chapter 9: Aluminium & Its Alloys
+Metallurgy of Aluminium & Its Alloys

 Differentiates heat-treatable vs non-heat-treatable alloys.